Sathira443/CP_Lab_02/README.md

 4. Bus with id 4 departing without single rider
 5. More than 50 riders waiting for a bus(es)
 6. Bus with id 5 arrives
-7. Bus with id 5 departs with the first 50 riders
+7. Bus with id 5 departs with the first 50 riders (others waiting for the next bus)
-8. Bus with id 6 arrives, riders continue to
+8. Bus with id 6 arrives, riders boarding where bus with id 5 left off.
+Riders continues to arrive at the bus holt

 # Notes
 ```